gourmetjs/gourmet-ssr/docs/tutorial-1.md

 > In Gourmet SSR, a preset is a complete set of sub-packages that defines the target environment of your Gourmet SSR project.
 Presets are mutually exclusive, so your app must use only one preset in your app. (e.g. React vs Vue)
 >
 > On the other hand, a group is a set of related sub-packages to support additional functionality, on top of a preset.
 Groups can be used together based on your needs.
 Internally, groups are used as building blocks of presets.

+## Polyfill and `core-js` as a dependency

+By default, your SSR code is built with direct references to [`core-js`](https://github.com/zloirock/core-js) to polyfill JavaScript features that are not available in legacy browsers such IE 11.
+For this reason, `core-js` should be installed at the application level as a dependency at build time.

+For a simple project, you may not need to do this because one of Babel modules depends on `core-js`, and it probably gets `core-js` hoisted to the top level by NPM.
+However, as your app's dependencies get complex, there might be a different version hoisted to the top and cause a build error.

+The easies way to prevent this problem from happening is to add `core-js` explicitly to `devDependencies` as shown in this example.

+See [Babel documentation](https://babeljs.io/docs/en/babel-preset-env#usebuiltins) for more information.

 ## Automatic rebuilding and reloading